atk14/Atk14Eshop/public/styleguides/02-components/35-offcanvas.md

 ## Offcanvas basket

 Offcanvas component actiing as ofcanvas basket.
 Items list is scrollable when it exceeds available height.
 After exceeding certain number of items they are displayed in more compact form to avoid too tall list.
+See [Shopping Cart Component](/styleguides/components%3Ashopping-cart-table/).

 It is possible to edit items in basket (changing quantity or deleting items - not working in this demo).